It’s Okay to Be Wrong: Why Anxiety Makes Mistakes Feel So Heavy for Women in Salt Lake City

 It’s not always convenient to travel to see a therapist and make time for an appointment.
 I know struggling with mental health isn’t easy, and trying to manage treatment can prove to be challenging.
 I know that therapy is an investment in yourself, and I know it’s worth it.
 I also want to make it easier for you to manage your schedule, which is why I offer online therapy in Utah.
 It’s secure, convenient, and just as effective as in-person.

-Using telehealth also allows me to work with you if you are in St. George, Logan, Salt Lake City, Heber, Cedar City, and more.
+Using telehealth also allows me to work with you if you are in the Salt Lake City metro area or anywhere in utah.

-Anxiety therapy isn’t the only counseling service offered at this Northern Utah Counseling Practice.
+Anxiety therapy isn’t the only counseling service offered at Maple Canyon Therapy.
 Other mental health services offered by Maple Canyon therapy include body image therapy, EMDR therapy, birth trauma, eating disorder therapy, and binge eating disorder treatment.